ryhkml/on-premise-tasks/README.md

     </h1>
 </div>

-On-Premise Tasks is a managed execution service for task delivery or distribution needs.
-Technically, a task is an object that represents a single-use execution resource.
-You can request tasks to On-Premise Tasks, which will then be executed at a future time.
-On-Premise Tasks will execute it and send it to the specified target URL
+**On-Premise Tasks** is a managed service that handles the execution and distribution of tasks.
+A task is essentially an object that signifies a resource meant for one-time use.
+You can request tasks from **On-Premise Tasks**, and they will be carried out at a later time.

 <br>